legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 So our DFT basis functions $e^{-i2\pi kn/N}$ are actually spinning around the unit circle in the complex plane.
 Each frequency $k$ spins at a different rate, and the DFT measures how much our signal "resonates" with each spinning frequency.

-When we multiply in the frequency domain, we're combining these resonances.
+When we multiply element-wise in the frequency domain, we're combining these resonances.
 The inverse FFT then reconstructs the convolution by adding up all these spinning components with the right phases.

 It's like... imagine you're trying to predict where two spinning dancers will meet.
 Instead of tracking their every move (convolution), you can:
 1. Figure out how fast each is spinning (FFT)
-2. Multiply their spin rates (frequency domain multiplication)
+2. Multiply their spin rates element-wise (frequency domain multiplication)
 3. Calculate where they'll meet (inverse FFT)

 That's the essence of why this beautiful theorem works!